Mirena IUD Side Effects

-Mirena is a hormonal intrauterine device (IUD) manufactured by Bayer HealthCare Pharmaceuticals to prevent pregnancy.
-This flexible, T-shaped piece of plastic is implanted into a woman’s uterus and releases small amounts of levonorgestrel, a type of progestin (a synthetic hormone), over time.
+The Mirena IUD is a flexible, T-shaped piece of plastic that is implanted into a woman’s uterus and releases small amounts of levonorgestrel, a type of progestin (a synthetic hormone), over time to prevent pregnancy.

 After receiving FDA approval in 2000, Mirena became a popular form of birth control as an alternative to taking a daily pill because it lasts up to five years.
-Unfortunately, some women experience dangerous and potentially life-threatening complications when using Mirena IUD, leading many to file lawsuits.
+Unfortunately, some women experience side effects that range from common to dangerous and potentially life-threatening.

 In the past, Mirena IUDs were recommended only for women who had previously had at least one child.
 However, in June 2017, that recommendation was removed from the device’s prescribing information label.

 The most common side effects experienced by women using Mirena, are minor bleeding and weight gain.
 While some side effects can be very mild, they could also be a sign of a more serious complication, and should be reported to your doctor.

 It’s quite common for Mirena to cause irregular bleeding for three to six months after implantation.
 In fact, the FDA has received over 45,000 reports of women suffering from bleeding complications, ranging from minor to life threatening.
 Mirena IUD bleeding patterns include:

 - Heavy bleeding